 You can open a context menu with more options for handling a floating window (or editing the alarm clock or timer related to that window).

 You can edit floating window settings via the Countdown tab or the Options tab.

 - To enable the floating window, check this checkbox.

-- You can select one of the two display modes: a digital mode displaying days, hours, minutes, and seconds, or a round analog mode.
+- You can select one of the two display modes: a Digital mode displaying days, hours, minutes, and seconds, or a Round mode.

-- The look of the Analog floating window depends on the item type.
-A clock has a round face with three hands (for hours, minutes, and seconds).
+- The look of the Round floating window depends on the item type.
+An analog clock has a round face with three hands (for hours, minutes, and seconds).
 A timer's face has only one hand that moves counterclockwise during the countdown.
-On a timer's face, there is a color-filled segment corresponding to the time remaining before the end of countdown.
+There is a color-filled segment on a timer's face corresponding to the time remaining before the end of the countdown.
 The Analog look cannot be used with stopwatches.

 - Title, Show title

 - You can enter text and display it in the floating window.
 The text size will be set automatically, depending on the size of the window.